 I made the choice to move into Workplace in Manchester when my business partner joined Qui Recruitment in 2015 and we felt we would benefit more from working together 3-4 days a week than remotely from home (which I had always done since I started Qui Recruitment in 2005).
 My considerations were that I didn’t want to go from paying practically zero rent to an exorbitant rate yet I wanted to work somewhere that suited my own brand and was practical for my needs.

-In a number or flexible workspaces, you can choose how many days a month you want to work although some operate a full time only scheme- therefore this works well for those who want some level of “working from home” or perhaps have to commute to a central head office and therefore the cost is typically a lot less than renting a full time “desk” or office somewhere.
-For example, when I was looking at 4 person office in Manchester for full-time rent, some were £1500+vat or more a month whereas to work 12 days a month for the same number of people would only cost max £800 a month.
+In a number of flexible workspaces, you can choose how many days a month you want to work although some operate a full time only scheme- therefore this works well for those who want some level of “working from home” or perhaps have to commute to a central head office and therefore the cost is typically a lot less than renting a full time “desk” or office somewhere.
+For example, when I was looking at 4 person offices in Manchester for full-time rent, some were £1500+vat or more a month whereas to work 12 days a month for the same number of people would only cost max £800 a month.

 In a recruitment context, thresholds are usually dictated by “desk” cost which includes rent and therefore this saving can be passed on to a better commission plan- resulting in a more motivated recruiter who bills more which is better for everyone in a blue sky world.

 There is no question about it, being surrounded by new people and familiar faces is a sure-fire way to expand your network and actually make new friends too.
-I have seen myself how the collaboration can benefit those who work alongside each other through referrals and introductions that would and could never have happened were it not for the fact that two business people were sitting side by side.
+I have seen how the collaboration can benefit those who work alongside each other through referrals and introductions that would and could never have happened were it not for the fact that two businesspeople were sitting side by side.